-Oru Kutti Kathai Song From Master To Be Out Today At 5 PM
+Oru Kutti Kathai Song: Master Vijay Teaches Us How To Stay Happy

-Vijay starrer Tamil film Master's first single Oru Kutti Kathai song is all set to release today at 5 pm.
-The excitement for the song is on a high level as it's been sung by none other than Thalapathy Vijay.
+Vijay starrer Tamil film Master's first single Oru Kutti Kathai song is finally out and as expected it's outstanding.
+The excitement for the song was on a high level as it's been sung by none other than Thalapathy Vijay.

+Oru Kutti Kathai's perfect beats will make you groove and feel happy.
+Vijay's voice beautiful and Arunraja Kamaraj's catchy lyrics teaches us to stay happy in a short span of life.
 The song has been composed by Kolaveri Di fame, Anirudh Ravichander.

 Interestingly, the album marks the reunion of Thalapathy and Anirudh after their hit Kaththi.

-Sharing this delightful information on Twitter, Anirudh Ravichander shared a tweet on Thursday evening.
+Anirudh Ravichander shared an announcement tweet on Thursday evening.
 He wrote, "Nanba, get your 🎧 and 📢 ready! #KuttiStory #KuttiKathai is reaching you tomorrow at 5pm ! 😎 #Master #MasterSingle #KuttiStory #1daytogoforKuttiKathai Thalapathy @actorvijay sir special!"

 Nanba, get your 🎧 and 📢 ready! #KuttiStory #KuttiKathai is reaching you tomorrow at 5pm ! 😎#Master #MasterSingle #KuttiStory #1daytogoforKuttiKathai— Anirudh Ravichander (@anirudhofficial) February 13, 2020